snigdhabali21/SnigdhaBali-LibrarySystem-Assignment/README.md

 ## Commands to run
-1.Create a virtual environment and activate-venv\Scripts\activate
+1. Create a virtual environment and activate-venv\Scripts\activate
-2.Install dependencies-pip install -r requirements.txt
+2. Install dependencies-pip install -r requirements.txt
-3.Run the server- uvicorn app.main:app --port 8001
+3. Run the server- uvicorn app.main:app --port 8001
-**http://127.0.0.1:8000/docs because I have used SwaggerUI** 4.To check the middleware just remove the comments and run the server.
+**http://127.0.0.1:8000/docs because I have used SwaggerUI**
+4. To check the middleware just remove the comments and run the server.
-5.Use Postman to check if the authentication is working by entering the credentials.
+5. Use Postman to check if the authentication is working by entering the credentials.

 ## Implementation
 CRUD features along with Insights(endpoint) for all the tables are implemented and can be checked in SwaggerUI.